Privacy Policy

 2. POLICY STATEMENT

 Working Life are committed to ensuring clients’ personal information is appropriately managed in accordance with law and professional ethical guidelines.
-Working Life are committed to protecting
+Working Life are committed to protecting clients’ personal information from misuse, interference or loss, and from unauthorised modification, access or disclosure.

 2.1 WHAT PERSONAL INFORMATION WE COLLECT AND WHY

-In order to provide optimal workplace rehabilitation, employee assistance program, coaching and people/organisational development and psychological services Working Life will collect the following
+ITo provide optimal injury management, psychological and people/organisational development services, Working Life will collect the following information from clients or referrers:

-• Your name, address, and date of birth.
+- Your name, address, and date of birth.

-• Your contact details.
+- Your contact details.

-• Current and past medical / psychological information.
+- Current and past medical / psychological information.

-• Your educational and occupational history.
+- Your educational and occupational history.

-• Legal history (in the case of medico-legal services).
+- Legal history (in the case of medico-legal services).

-In addition, Working Life will in all likelihood collect the following personal information:
+In addition, Working Life will in all likelihood, collect the following personal information:

-• Psychosocial history
+- Psychosocial history

-• Responses and results from psychological tests and questionnaires.
+- Responses and results from psychological tests and questionnaires.

-• Information pertaining to your response to treatment.
+- Information pertaining to your response to treatment.

 All of the above information is used to inform accurate management, assessment, diagnosis, and treatment plans for Working Life clients.
-Not having this information may increase the risk that our
+Not having this information may increase the risk that our services are sub optimally delivered.

 2.2 HOW WE COLLECT PERSONAL INFORMATION

-employers, solicitors, allied health practitioners and insurers.
-We will endeavour to keep clients reliably informed of the information collected and the source of that information, and where appropriate will seek and obtain written informed consent to contact and retrieve that information.
+We will collect information from you where it is reasonable and practical to do so.
+We may also need to collect information from others who have been involved in your management, like doctors, employers, solicitors, allied health practitioners and insurers.
+We will endeavour to keep clients reliably informed of the information collected and the source of that information and, where appropriate, will seek and obtain written informed consent to contact and retrieve that information.

 2.3 HOW WE STORE PERSONAL INFORMATION

-All Working Life consultants will take reasonable steps to protect the personal information of clients from misuse, interference, or loss, and from unauthorised modification, access or disclosure.
+All Working Life consultants will take reasonable steps to protect the personal information of clients from misuse, interference or loss and from unauthorised modification, access or disclosure.
 This is achieved through our implementation of this policy, Information Security Policy and Procedures, Confidentiality Agreements and our Quality Management System and Procedures.

 Paper documents containing personal information listed above will be stored under lock.
-Electronic information containing personal information listed above will be stored and backed up securely, in
+Electronic information containing personal information listed above will be stored and backed up securely, in accordance with:

-accordance with the APS Code of Ethics (2007).
 Working Life maintain and follow a Data Breach Plan as part of their information security management practices.
 The Data Breach Plan is built in line with the Office of the Australian Information Commissioner’s national requirements (https://www.oaic.gov.au/privacy/notifiable-data-breaches/).

 2.4 HOW WE USE AND DISCLOSE PERSONAL INFORMATION

-It is noted that in some circumstances Psychologists are required by law to disclose personal information without the consent of the client.
 Specifically, Psychologists may disclose personal information if a “permitted general situation” exists such as to “lessen or prevent a serious threat to the life, health or safety of any individual, or to public health or safety”.
 This threat does not need to be imminent.

 2.5 PROFESSIONAL DUTY OF CARE